 New brands and products have an increased hurdle this year, as Amazon continues to increase its barrier of entry for some categories.
-Recently, our brands have experienced issues in gaining access to the Personal Safety and Household & Medical Supplies and Equipment categories, requiring them to apply and, in some cases, wait over a month for any response.
+In 2020, some brands experienced issues accessing the Personal Safety and Household & Medical Supplies and Equipment categories, requiring them to apply and, in some cases, wait over a month for any response.

 Start this process immediately to ensure you gain access prior to using expensive shipping methods to get your product here in time.
 On this note, it never hurts to have a marketplace back-up plan.
 Is Walmart a good fit for your products?
 If so, begin the process of either finding a partner to help you launch there or apply on your own.
 For more information about Walmart, read our blog here.

 Prime Day is a phenomenal opportunity to get a peek into the future and collect data points that should be used to develop a Q4 strategy.
 The increased volume of shoppers, increased ad spend, and heightened opportunity to rope in new loyal customers creates a similar landscape to what Q4 looks like on Amazon – namely, weeks prior to Black Friday and up until December 15th.
 Check out our top 5 tips for how to maximize Prime Day sales.

 There are a few additional key dates that are certainly worth sharing for the world of meltable products.
 Per Amazon, meltable products are accepted at FBA centers from October 16th to April 14th only.
 ‘Meltable’ refers to heat-sensitive grocery, health, and personal care products that are eaten or swallowed, including chocolate, gummies, and probiotics.”
 Brands that fall into this category should work backwards, using their lead time, to understand when inventory should be prepped and ready to send back into FBA.